 Because a scoped policy always inherits the labels and settings and from the global policy, the labels from the global policy are displayed when you create or edit a scoped policy.
 However, you cannot edit the labels from the global policy when you edit a scoped policy.
 You can however, add sublabels to these inherited labels.

 For example, if you have a label named Confidential in the global policy, all users see this label.
 You cannot remove or reorder it with a scoped policy.
 But you might want to create a scoped policy for the Marketing department that adds a new sublabel to Confidential, so that these users see Confidential \ Promotions.
 You also create another scoped policy for the Sales department that adds a new sublabel to Confidential, so that these users see Confidential \ Partners.
 Each sublabel can then be configured for different settings and the sublabel is visible only to the users in the respective departments.

-From the Classifications > Policies menu option: On the Azure Information Protection - Policies blade, select Add a new policy.
-You then see the Policy blade that displays your existing global policy, where you can now configure your new, scoped policy.
+From the Classifications > Policies menu option: On the Azure Information Protection - Policies pane, select Add a new policy.
+You then see the Policy pane that displays your existing global policy, where you can now configure your new, scoped policy.

 For performance reasons, group membership for scoped policies is cached.

 Select up to 200 users or groups.
 If more than 200 users are needed to get the scoped policy, create a new group, add relevant users to the group, and then set the policy scope to the new group.